highamm/datascience234/docs/07-forcats.md

 Most variables are self-explanatory, but a couple that aren't are:

 * `partyid`, political leaning and
-* `denom`, religious denomination (if unfamiliar with this, you can think of it as a "more specific" subset of a particular relgion).
+* `denom`, religious denomination (if unfamiliar with this, you can think of it as a "more specific" subset of a particular religion).

 Note that some of these exercises are from the R for Data Science textbook.